 Personal injury protection (PIP) and medical payments (MedPay) coverage.
 These pay for injuries of you and your passengers, no matter who was at fault.
 Some states require PIP, where it is sometimes called "no-fault insurance."

 Rental reimbursement insurance.
 If your car is in the shop due to an accident covered by your policy, this helps pay for a rental car.
 It typically has a daily and total maximum that it will pay.

 How much auto insurance do you want?

-Before you set out to get a car insurance quote, have an idea of what levels of coverage you want.
+Before you set out to compare car insurance, have an idea of what levels of coverage you want.
 The minimum you must buy will be decided by your state.
 State requirements can include liability insurance, uninsured motorist coverage, and personal injury protection (called PIP or no-fault).
 You may want higher coverage levels for each than what's required.

 Here are examples of levels of coverage for liability and uninsured/underinsured motorist coverage.
-Your own car insurance need often depends on how many assets you would have at risk in a lawsuit.
-It also depends on whether you want insurance that will pay out for weather damage, hitting a fence or a stolen car.
+Your own car insurance needs often depend on how many assets you would have at risk in a lawsuit against you after a car crash.
+It also depends on whether you want insurance that will pay out for damage such as hail, hitting a fence or having your car stolen.